 The arrow crab is a fun and fascinating addition to a saltwater aquarium.
 It’s striking appearance, with long spindly legs and its long, pointed beak, or rostrum, make the arrow crab a beautiful counterpoint to other aquarium creatures.
-It has to be one of the most alien looking invertebrates found on coral reefs, which is why it is such an awe-inspiring addition to any reef tank.
+It has to be one of the most alien-looking invertebrates found on coral reefs, which is why it is such an awe-inspiring addition to any reef tank.
 Its fast movements add to its interest, and the species can even be helpful in controlling bristle worm infestations in an aquarium.
 But the arrow crab won’t be a perfect fit in every saltwater aquarium- its predatory and territorial nature can become problematic in some situations.

 A long, slender body and eight enormously long legs (up to three times its body length) are its most obvious characteristics.
-The body is cream to yellow colored, with black, iridescent blue, and white stripes.
+The body is cream to yellow-colored, with black, iridescent blue, and white stripes.
 From its appearance, it’s easy to see how it earned its name.

 Along with several other species, it is also sometimes called a spider crab, which is fitting since it might easily be confused with some of its distant arachnid cousins.
 One of its most surprising features is its rostrum- the long slender spike that protrudes like a unicorn’s horn from the head.
-This long “snout”, flanked with buggy eyes gives the arrow crab an unforgettable and almost comic face.
+This long “snout”, flanked with buggy eyes gives the Arrowhead crab an unforgettable and almost comic face.

 Stenorhynchus seticornis are native to coral reefs throughout the Atlantic Ocean’s tropical and subtropical coasts, from the southern United States to South America, but especially in the Caribbean.
 They thrive in coral waters 10-30ft deep, but some have been found living much deeper.
-Arrow crabs are scavengers and will eat virtually any piece of dead material they may find, but they can also be predatory.
-The arrow crab’s natural quarry is small reef-dwelling invertebrates, especially small duster worms.
+Arrowhead crabs are scavengers and will eat virtually any piece of dead material they may find, but they can also be predatory.
+The Arrowhead crab’s natural quarry is small reef-dwelling invertebrates, especially small duster worms.

-Arrow crabs are opportunistic predators, and will also eat small crustaceans and slow fish as well, or pick at coral polyps.
+Arrowhead crabs are opportunistic predators, and will also eat small crustaceans and slow fish as well, or pick at coral polyps.
 Arrow crabs are often found living among the tentacles of anemones or hiding out in small crevices and caves.

 S. seticornis begin life hatching from an egg.
 After fertilization via a sperm packet transferred to the mother by a male, the eggs are carried attached to the mother’s body until they hatch into larvae.
 The larvae feed on plankton at the water’s surface, growing larger and larger, before finally undergoing metamorphoses into an adult form.
 Adults can live a year or more in captivity, and continue to grow.